 Dubai is every bit a tourist delight.
 There’s nothing that can be termed as uninteresting in Dubai.
 The people, places, and hospitality; everything makes complete sense in Dubai and is perfectly blended with its tourism promotion.
-But there’s no denial that Dubai is a part of the conservative Arabian country practicing Islam as the religion and there are certain factors of the city that needs to be fully aware of before enjoying a trip to this amazing city.
+But there’s no denial that Dubai is a part of the conservative Arabian country practicing Islam as the religion and there are certain factors of the city that you need to be fully aware of before enjoying a trip to this amazing city.
 You don’t want to end up wasting your Dubai visa with embarrassing situations in this city.

 - Dressing up decently is the basic requirement in the public places of Dubai.
-Above knee skirts and skimpy clothes and frowned upon.
+Dresses and skirts above the knee and skimpy clothes are frowned upon.
 Even men are expected to dress decently and not go topless.

 - The rule applies not only to the tourists but also to the locales.
 Around the conservative areas and the public places, dressing modestly is expected from everyone.

-- Swimwear for both men and women are only allowed at the private beaches and private swimming pools only.
-Rest everywhere including the public beaches, skimpy swimwear is not allowed.
+- Swimwear for both men and women are only allowed at the private beaches and private swimming pools.
+Everywhere else, including the public beaches skimpy swimwear is not allowed.

-- Dubai being a cosmopolitan city, unlike many other more conservative cities of the UAE allows shorts and tight t-shirts but while visiting spiritual areas such as mosques and other religious sites, loose fitting clothes and their shoulders, legs and arms should be covered.
+- While visiting spiritual areas such as mosques and other religious sites, loose fitting clothes should be worn and shoulders, legs and arms should be covered.

 - Women will be required to wear a headscarf while entering the mosques.